-Make sure your bike rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.
+Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the dynamo side of the engine.

 Disconnect your battery and take it out of the motorcycle.
 Note that you will install a 12 volts system, so you will either need a 12 volt battery or you use the option of driving without battery.
 If there are bullseye indicator at your bike, you have to installate a electrolyt capacitor (min.
-20.000μ F/16V) for smoothing the pulsing voltage instead of the battery.
-It might be that your local road traffic regulations demand the existence of a parking light facility (and hence battery).
+20.000 $\mu$ F/16V) for smoothing the pulsing voltage instead of the battery.
 You will still have to replace all lightbulbs to 12 volt ones.
 The horn may stay at 6 volts.